Head to the northern Napa Valley to experience Calistoga’s best wineries, restaurants, and spas.

 Nothing could be finer than to be in Calistoga for the weekend.
-A town of 5,500 or so people at the northern tip of the Napa Valley, it contains famous wineries like the Castello di Amorosa, Sterling Vineyards, and Chateau Montelena, along with the swish Solage resort, to be joined in early 2021 by the Four Seasons Resort and Residences Napa Valley.
+A town of 5,200 or so at the northern tip of the Napa Valley, it contains famous wineries like the Castello di Amorosa and Chateau Montelena, along with the swish Solage resort and the Four Seasons Resort and Residences Napa Valley.
 This mellow town’s real delights, though, lie in its smaller wineries, inns, spas, and restaurants.
 Lincoln Avenue, Calistoga’s main street, is also worth a stroll during your stay.

 Brannan kickstarted the process of developing Calistoga but lost his fortune along the way.
 Time, though, has proved he had the right idea.
 With options that range from lavish to workaday, this remains a top Wine Country choice for spa relaxation.

-Below are my suggestions for a weekend getaway to this northern Napa Valley gem.
+Below are recommendations for a weekend getaway to this northern Napa Valley gem.

 Pre-trip to-do list: